Ex Terra Vigemus - From the earth we grow

 The first ever Walkerville show was held on the corner of 2nd and 7th roads in Homestead Apple Orchards in 1948, and was organised by Mrs. Cronje, Mrs. Copeland and the Knox family.

-In February 1998, The Agricultural Society held the 50th and final Walkerville Show.
+In February 1998, The Agricultural Society held the 50th and ‘final’ Walkerville Show.
 The Golden Jubilee Show was indeed bigger and better.
 More visitors, stand-holders and entertainers packed the halls and marquees than ever before.
 The Show had been the biggest annual event in Walkerville and had grown from barely a farmer's market to a three day and night event attended by thousands of visitors.

-While sorely missed by some residents, and even town visitors, the committee knew it was time to bow out on a high note.
+The committee knew it was time to bow out on a high note.
 Agricultural shows all over the country have faced the same decision as the areas in which they are become less agricultural, and many residents do not even keep livestock.
 "It would have been too painful to see the Show die a slow and painful death, becoming more of a flea market than a proper Show.
 Rather go out flags waving proudly, in full sail, and be missed, than slowly waste away to nothing" was the Show Chairman's comment at the time.

 In 2013 with the assistance of the Walkerville Chamber of Commerce the Agricultural Show was revived and was a great success.
 With a new format the show managed to combine the much loved livestock and homecraft exhibitions with a popular beer garden and modern entertainments.
 Young and old were once again enthralled by what Walkerville had to offer.